vtex-apps/wish-list/docs/README.md

 ## Usages

-There are a couple of URLs to read, search and change data for the app:
+There are a couple of URLs to read, search, and change data for the app:

 To read the schema of the Wishlist app: